 30 April to 5 May 1999

 The night before the hike proper was spent in Kalander Hut, within the De Vasselot area of the Tsitsikamma National Park, on the bank of the Groot River.
 It was a dark night, punctuated by plenty of snoring and characterised by awkward introductions.
-However, the guys didn’t fail to notice the statuesque Belgian lady with the endless legs, despite the gloom.
+However, the guys didn’t fail to notice the statuesque Belgian lady, despite the gloom.
 I would subsequently discover why the special trail soap which I had bought wouldn’t lather while I showered in the blackness – it was still in its plastic wrapping.

 Chris and I had cobbled the group together over 4 months of planning.